DukeRobotics/robosub-ros/foxglove/README.md

 ```

 ## Development
+Ensure that the extension has been installed before starting development.

-After the extension is installed, build the extension with:
+To test changes made during development, rebuild the extension with:
 ```bash
 npm run local-install
 ```